cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/options/server_options.md

 func WithServerBasicInfo(ebi *rpcinfo.EndpointBasicInfo) Option
 ```

-Set the basic infos for server, such as ServiceName, Method and Tags.
+Set the service infos for server, include ServiceName and customized Tags (Method is no need to set), customized Tag such as Cluster, IDC, Env.
+It is strongly recommended to configure this option, and those infos will be used for service register.